 Is the CARS section of the MCAT turning out to be one of your biggest challenges during MCAT prep?

-Don't listen to people who tell you to just continue doing more passages and reviewing your mistakes.
+We advise you to avoid those who tell you to just continue doing more passages and reviewing your mistakes.
 If you're doing that but your scores aren't improving, there's something wrong with your process.

 Fix your process first, THEN keep doing more passages and reviewing.

-Once you do have your processes down however, with techniques and strategies that work for you and you're comfortable with, then the #1 advice any 130 scorer will give you is to PRACTICE.
+Once you do have your processes down however, with techniques and strategies that work for you and you're comfortable with, then the #1 advice any 130+ CARS scorer will give you is to PRACTICE.

 Nothing beats practice.
+Especially on CARS.
 You can apply all the high quality strategies in this article, but if you don't practice, your chances of CARS and overall MCAT success, will diminish.

-So make a silent promise to us and more importantly to yourself that you're going to practice as much as possible until the date of your exam.
+So make a silent promise to us and more importantly to yourself right now, that once you establish the right top scorer strategies and process for yourself, you're going to practice as much as possible until the date of your exam.

-With that being said, this section can definitely be a confusing one and we're here to give you proven, actionable, top CARS scorer advice and strategies on how you can increase your CARS score quickly and easily.
+With that being said, this section can definitely be a confusing one and we're here to give you those proven, actionable, 130+ CARS scorer advice and strategies on how you can increase your CARS score quickly and easily.

 Remember, your key to succeeding on CARS and on the MCAT is to learn from those who have already succeeded and achieved the goals you want to achieve.
 Using their proven strategies is the smartest course of action you can take for getting a high CARS and overall MCAT score.